Hi, I'm Doug

 #Link to this answer of 'Why don't you leave the mormon church alone?' by Doug Why don't you leave the mormon church alone?
 See more answers about 'Why don't you leave the mormon church alone?'

-Let me repeat...
+Let me make one thing perfectly clear before I finish this write-up...
 I'm absolutely NOT suggesting that people shouldn't be allowed the option of being Mormon.
-I'd never say that.
+I would never say that.
 In fact, if the government were ever to outlaw Mormonism (or any other religion), I would stand side-by-side with my Mormon friends and fight FOR their right to be Mormon (or any other religion).
 I'm just saying that when there's a lull in the fighting and my friends and I are sitting down together catching our breaths, it's entirely reasonable that I should be allowed to ask them questions that will make them think, just like they've been asking ME questions for over sixty years now that they hope will make ME think.